A chance for romance?

 “Sure.”

-Sandra spoke quietly while they were embraced, “He’s gorgeous, my love.
-Maybe give these opportunities a chance, once in a while?”
+Sandra spoke quietly while they were embraced: “He’s gorgeous, my love.
+Give these opportunities a chance once in a while.”
 She squeezed her dear friend with a little more love than usual.

-Clara smiled gently as they relaxed their embrace and met eyes, and then turned to leave.
+Clara smiled gently as they relaxed their embrace, met eyes, and then turned to leave.

 A few weeks later . . .

 Sandra, in her office, was smiling.
-“Clara, I’ve been telling you for a long time your artwork needs an audience, and that it’s amazing.
+“Clara, I’ve been telling you for a long time that your artwork needs an audience and that it’s amazing.
 It’s the least I could do.
 I am so happy for you.”

 Clara was beaming.
 “Oh, you’re awesome.
-I’m gonna cry.
+I’m going to cry.
 Ha ha.
 I miss you.
-Just got some new canvas and paints.
+I just got some new canvas and paint.
 I have a lot of ideas and can’t wait to dive in and make a mess at home.
-When are you gonna be in town?”
+When are you going to be in town?”

 “Next Friday, for a week.
 I’ll call you before then,” said Sandra.
 Sighing, she continued, “Coming alone, too, unfortunately.”